irasponsible/cities2-flag-icons/README.md

 I tried, but for some reason it just wouldn't work.
 Ah well - it means I've got the California flag ready to go if it's a good fit for the US Southwest pack.

 **Why is all of North America represented with just the US Flag?**
-You're welcome to make a Canadian option.
+You're welcome to make a Canadian option, but a "US/CA" mash up would just be illegible at this size.

 **Why is the UK flag missing Northern Ireland?**
 The Union Jack just looks wonky when squished to a square.
+Either the edges don't line up, or the proportions look way off.
+I looked around to see how other people had done a 1:1 Union Jack, and they all looked just as bad.

 **Will you add x?**
-I'll add all the PDX region packs and then after that, *shrug*.
+I'll add all the official region packs and then after that, *shrug*.
 Dunno.